garthvh/garthvh.github.io/about.markdown

 summary: Site Setup Details
 fullwidth: true
 ---

+## About Me

+Hi I'm Garth Vander Houwen, a software engineer living in Seattle with my wife and daughter.

+## About this site

 ### Styles

 For the site styles I am trying to use as little of my own custom css as possible and lean on bootstrap and font awesome, almost everything is standard Bootstrap 3 or font awesome markup.